jb5k/way_of_stock/README.md

 * [Install GlassFish](InstallGlassFish.md)
 * [Install Docker](InstallDocker.md)

-## Essential Tools
+## Essential Development Tools

 The following documents describe some of the essential tools in use in our projects.
 They should give a starting point for using the tools within the context of our projects.

 * [Braid](HowToBraid.md): Vendor branch management tool.
 * [Buildr](HowToBuildr.md): Build automation tool.
+* [GreenMail](HowToGreenmail.md): An SMTP server that holds emails insteading of sending.
+* [KeePass](InstallKeePass.md): Password locker where shared passwords and credentials are stored.
 * [NodeJS](HowToNodeJS.md): Javascript runtime environment and ecosystem.
 * [QBroswerLite](QBrowserLite.md): OpenMQ Message Broker Destination browser.
-* [KeePass](InstallKeePass.md): Password locker where shared passwords and credentials are stored.
 * [Postgres](InstallPostgres.md): Postgres database server.
 * [Zim](Zim.md): Tool to automate changes to source code repositories.